mkalmus/transformer_evaluation_for_summarization/README.md

 # A Framework for Evaluating Hugging Face Transformers across Datasets
 **Please note that we are still working on further documenting the notebooks and further modularizing the code.
-Also, running the code will require significant RAM and a GPU.**
+Also, running the code will require significant RAM and a GPU.
+Lastly, PLEASE NOTE that running the code will store a TON of stuff in the directory you use for your Hugging Face cache.
+Future iterations could improve on this.**

 ### The directory contains the following files:
 ```baseline_script.ipynb```: used to create a simple three-sentence baseline.
 Note that multiprocessing needs to be rewritten.